| SALE OF GOODS,AGENCY AND NEGOTIABLE INSTRUMENTS

 |Institution/Board: Kenyatta University

-b)The general duties of a holder of a bill of exchange.
-(10 marks)
+5.Discuss the statutory duties of a holder of a Bill of Exchange.
+(20 marks)